heig-mdt-gio1/material/subjects/basic-principles/README.md

 ### The Art of Naming

-A very basic way to write K.I.S.S. code is to allow yourself some time to think about pertinent names for your variables, constants, functions, classes, etc.
+One aspect of K.I.S.S. is to take the time to give **pertinent names** to your code elements.

 You could be tempted to just name them `a`, `b`, `c`, `p1`, `fun`, etc. because you just want to get things done.

-That's a **wrong trade off**.
+That's a **wrong trade off** : you will loose time in the end.

-Read the same script **the day after** you wrote it, and track how many minutes you're **losing** trying to remember what this `ccu` variable represents.
+Read the same script **one day later**, and track how many minutes you're **losing** trying to remember what this `ccu` variable represents.

-Nowadays, all IDEs and text editor helps you reference existing symbols in your code to prevent typos, so the length of their name doesn't really matter.
+Nowadays, all IDEs help you reference existing symbols in your code, so the length doesn't really matter.

-**Be descriptive!**\* If your variable is supposed to contain an object representing the currently connected user, then call it `currentlyConnectedUser`, or `currentUser`.
+**Be descriptive!**\* What the variable is should be immediately obvious.
+If it contains the currently connected user, then call it `currentlyConnectedUser`, or `currentUser`.

-> (\*) Don't fall into the opposite habit, though, going the Java way and starting naming your classes `AbstractFlushClearCacheMessageBuilderOnTransactionSupport` because that's the most descriptive you can get...
+> (\*) Don't fall into the opposite habit, though. `AbstractFlushClearCacheMessageBuilderOnTransactionSupport` is descriptive, sure, but not very practical.

 ### Do not write code to show off...